Efficient Non-parametric Bayesian Hawkes Processes: Introduction

-\paragraph{Contributions} In this paper, we propose a general framework for the efficient non-parametric Bayesian inference of Hawkes processes.
+In this paper, we propose a general framework for the efficient non-parametric Bayesian inference of Hawkes processes.

-\textbf{(1)} We exploit block Gibbs sampling \citep{ishwaran2001gibbs} to iteratively sample the latent branching structure, the background intensity $\mu$ and the triggering kernel $\phi$.
+(1) We exploit block Gibbs sampling \citep{ishwaran2001gibbs} to iteratively sample the latent branching structure, the background intensity $\mu$ and the triggering kernel $\phi$.
 In each iteration, the point data are decomposed as a cluster of Poisson processes based on the sampled branching structure.
 This is exemplified in \cref{fig:hp_2_pps}, in which a Hawkes process (shown on the top temporal axis of \cref{subfig:poisson-cluster}) is decomposed into several Poisson processes (the following temporal axes); the corresponding branching structure is shown in \cref{subfig:branching-structure}.
 The posterior $\mu$ and $\phi$ are estimated using the resulting cluster processes.
-Our framework is close to the stochastic Expectation-Maximization (EM) algorithm \citep{celeux_diebolt85} where posterior $\mu$ and $\phi$ are estimated \citep{lloyd2015variational,pmlr-v70-walder17a, gugushvili2018fast} in the M-step and random samples of $\mu$ and $\phi$ are drawn.
+Our framework is close to the stochastic Expectation-Maximization (EM) algorithm \citep{celeux_diebolt85} where posterior $\mu$ and $\phi$ are estimated \citep{lloyd2015variational,pmlr-v70-walder17a} in the M-step and random samples of $\mu$ and $\phi$ are drawn.
 We adapt the approach of the recent non-parametric Bayesian estimation for Poisson process intensities, termed Laplace Bayesian Poisson process (LBPP) \citep{pmlr-v70-walder17a}, to estimate the posterior $\phi$ given the sampled branching structure.

-\textbf{(2)} We utilize the stationarity of the Hawkes Process to speed up sampling and computing the probability of the branching structure.
+(2) We utilize the finite support assumption of the Hawkes Process to speed up sampling and computing the probability of the branching structure.
 We theoretically show our method to be of linear time complexity.
 Furthermore, we explore the connection with the EM algorithm \citep{Dempster77maximumlikelihood} and develop a second variant of our method, as an approximate EM algorithm.

-\textbf{(3)} We empirically show our method enjoys linear time complexity and can infer known analytical kernels, i.e., exponential and sinusoidal kernels.
+(3) We empirically show our method enjoys linear time complexity and can infer known analytical kernels, i.e., exponential and sinusoidal kernels.
 On two large-scale social media datasets, our method outperforms the current state-of-the-art non-parametric approaches and the learned kernels reflect the preceived longevity for different content types.